ZenekeZene/zenekezene/README.md

 **Talking about Personal Stuffs:**

-- 👨🏽‍💻 I’m currently a frontend developer in Init Group (Bilbao).
+- 👨🏽‍💻 I’m currently a frontend developer in Idealista.
-- 🌱 I’m currently learning TDD, Typescript, architecture applied to front layer **and digital illustration!**;
+- 🌱 I’m learning TDD, Typescript, architecture applied to front layer **and digital illustration!**;
 - 🤔 My interests are with game | web design & development and illustration;
 - 💼 I’ve a Bachelor's degree in Software Engineering (and SYSADMIN and Web Application Development colleges);
 - 💬 Ask me about anything, I am happy to help;